nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 Upon the first installation of the service metadata publisher, the system asks for the following information.

+- Distinguished Name for generated self signed content and transport certificates
 - whether you want your SMP installation to publish information to some Service Metadata Locator (SML)

   If yes then: